GLM

 return GenerationParam.builder()

-// If no environment variable is configured, replace with your API key: .apiKey("sk-xxx")
+// If the environment variable is not configured, replace the following line with: .apiKey("sk-xxx")

 .apiKey(System.getenv("DASHSCOPE_API_KEY"))